Another Word For INFLUENCE

 soft

-Noun : A soft or foolish person; an idiot.
+Noun : A soft drink.

 projection